Myzraev/HouseVarraque/places/places.md

 ---
-title: Locations
+title: Places
 layout: page
 nav_order: 3
 has_children: true
 ---

 # Locations
-This section is dedicated to locations (realms, places, buildings) within the setting.
+This section is dedicated to places (realms, countries, buildings, etc.) within the setting.

 WIP